Kiran7007/Interview-Preparation/docs/android.md

 Interview Answer:
 > Once an activity is in the process of finishing then `isFinishing()` method is returned `true` value, otherwise `false` when the system is temporarily destroying the instance of the activity.
 ---
 ## How to handle crashing of AsyncTask during screen rotation?
 One way is by cancelling the AsyncTask by using cancel() method on its instance.
-It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.  </br>
+It will call onCancelled() method of AsyncTask where we can do some clean-up activities like hiding progress bar etc.  <br>
-The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the list below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42  </br>
+The best way to handle AsyncTask crash is to create a RetainFragment, i.e., a fragment without UI as shown in the list below: https://gist.github.com/vamsitallapudi/26030c15829d7be8118e42b1fcd0fa42  <br>
-We can also avoid this crash by using 2 Alternatives -  </br>
+We can also avoid this crash by using 2 Alternatives -  <br>
-1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively. </br>
+1) Using RxJava by subscribing and unsubscribing at onResume() and onPause() methods respectively. <br>
 2) Using LiveData - lifecycle aware component.